Projet-F/fuzzungus/docs/user/monitors.rst

 Detecting a crash or misbehaviour of your target can be a complex, non-straight forward process depending on the tools you have available on your targets host;
 this holds true especially for embedded devices.
-Boofuzz provides three main monitor implementations:
+Fuzzungus provides three main monitor implementations:

 - :class:`ProcessMonitor <boofuzz.monitors.ProcessMonitor>`, a Monitor that collects debug info from process on Windows